Layout Views

 2. Gantt View

-PowerTable allows you to visualize your data using Gantt charts.
-If your data table contains various activities or tasks with their corresponding start and end dates, you can use the Gantt option to track their progress.
+PowerTable lets you use Gantt charts to visualize your task data.
+If your table contains a list of various activities or tasks with their corresponding start and end dates, you can use the Gantt option to track their progress.

 This section provides a detailed explanation of how to create Gantt charts to track progress and dependencies between activities.